Commitment to the Product

 The product is at the heart of Mango and, therefore, is also one of the main axes of the company's sustainability strategy.
 Our commitment to incorporate more sustainable fibres and to incorporate more responsible processes marks our roadmap.

 Our sustainable fibres

 At Mango, we are committed to using 100% more sustainable materials by 2030.
-As an intermediate target, we want all cotton used to be sustainable by 2025, all polyester to be recycled and 100% of cellulose fibres to be of controlled origin.
+As an intermediate target, by 2050 we want all cotton used to be sustainable, all polyester to be recycled and 100% of cellulose fibres to be of controlled origin.

 By 2025, 100% of Mango garments made with cotton as their main component will be sustainably sourced.
 At Mango we bet on organic cotton, recycled cotton and Better Cotton (BC).

 By 2025, 100% of the polyester core fabric in our garments will be recycled.
 In this way, we will reduce the pressure on non-renewable resources and contribute to a circular economy by reducing textile waste.

 In 2025, 100% of Mango's cellulose fibres were of controlled origin through traceability certificates.
 We work closely with suppliers to ensure that these fibres do not contribute to deforestation or illegal logging.

 Circular designMango's circular design strategy aims to generate a product with its end of life in mind, either by generating products that are recyclable (taking into account their composition), focusing on durability or using patterns that result in a smaller volume of waste.

 Three circular design strategies